Articles and Guides/ Latest Posts

 Myth Busting

 One of the biggest misconceptions about a lectin-free diet is that it encourages the elimination of plant foods, which could not be further from the truth.
-In fact, the plant paradox program encourages the reduction of animal protein and a mostly vegetarian diet, but its flexible nature can be applied to any lifestyle, from carnivore to vegan.
+In fact, the plant paradox program encourages the reduction of animal protein and a mostly vegetarian diet.
+Still, its flexible nature can be applied to any lifestyle, from carnivore to vegan.

 Let’s find out what are the preparation methods to reduce the lectin content in these foods.